Planning Your Big Snow Trip

 Pro Tip: Get your friends to take a group lesson on a powder day.
 Not only does this get you to the head of lift lines, but your instructor can show you where the secret stashes of snow are hidden throughout the resort and how to ski them well.
 The per person price yields a huge benefit.

 Relationship Tip: Do not try to teach your spouse, fiancée or significant other to ski.
 Period.
 Pay for a lesson.
 It’s cheaper than couples counseling.

 If you have nonskiers, then the Cottonwood Canyons resorts (Alta, Snowbird, Solitude, Brighton) near Salt Lake City or Snowbasin and Powder Mountain near Ogden provide numerous entertainment, cultural and shopping activities to give them a fantastic vacation while you’re snorkeling through the State’s deepest powder.
 Also, although Deer Valley and Alta are skier-only resorts, snowboarders will find their big snow bliss at adjacent Park City and Snowbird.

 If you’re trying to make everyone in your group happy, then check out Woodward Park City, a sports action hub filled with indoor and outdoor activities for all.

 If you want powder, powder and more … then consider catskiing at a resort for one run or an entire day, or reserve a spot for heli-skiing and a luxe yurt at Whisper Ridge, Utah’s only backcountry ski resort.

-For someone hoping for a beach vacation, suggest the Southern Utah resorts including Brian Head and Eagle Point.
+For someone hoping for a beach vacation (or just big open spaces with fewer people), suggest the Southern Utah resorts including Brian Head and Eagle Point.
 These aren’t on the beach, but if you fly into Las Vegas and spend a few days by a pool in St. George or canyoneering near Zion National Park before you dive into the nearby powder, they might forgive you.